Trejon/Food-Mood/README.md

 # README
 ## Food-Mood
 A React restaurant and recipe search application using fetch requests to access a Rails API backend.
 Uses Redux to keep central storage for the majority of the application.
 Employed Semantic UI framework for better styling.
 Uses bcrypt for a basic login, using session cookies and the redux store to track logged in status.
-Only intended for local development environment.

 ## Installation
- Uses an SQL database

 ```bash
   cd food-mood